CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/03-Onboard-Azure-Monitor-for-containers-with-Azure-Arc-enabled-Kubernetes-cluster.md

    ![](.././media/HOL2-Ex3-T1-S3.png "azuremonitor")

 4. You will be able to see the insights data after 30-60 minutes.
-For now, you can continue with the next HOL and comeback later to review the insights.
+For now, you can continue with the next HOL and come back later to review the insights.

 5. In the Insights pane, refresh the page and filter the **Time range = Last 6 Hours**(1).
 Click on **Cluster**(2) and review the insights.
-Now that your cluster is being monitored, where you can watch the monitoring telemetry for the cluster, nodes and pods.
+Now that your cluster is being monitored, you can watch the monitoring telemetry for the cluster, nodes and pods.

    ![](.././media/hol2-ex3-4.png "azuremonitor")

 6. In the same pane, filter the **Time range = Last 6 Hours**(1) and click on **Nodes**(2) and select **ubuntu-k8s**.
-Here you can observe that ubuntu-k8s server azure-arc node is being listed below, which defines the integration of Azure Arc connected cluster with Azure Monitor for Containers.
+Here you can observe that the ubuntu-k8s server azure-arc node is listed below, which defines the integration of Azure Arc connected cluster with Azure Monitor for Containers.

    ![](.././media/hol2-ex3-5.png "azuremonitor")